TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 *   Bath Towels

-Shop Now25-50% OFF Swimwear for the familyDip your toes into these deals!Women's Swimwearselect stylesKids' Swimwearselect stylesMen's Swimwearselect stylesRefresh yourroomsUP TO 40% OFF!select styles
+Shop Now25-50% OFF Swimwear for the familyDip your toes into these deals!Women's Swimwearselect stylesGirls' Swimwearselect stylesBoys' Swimwearselect stylesMen's Swimwearselect stylesRefresh yourroomsUP TO 40% OFF!select styles
 Shop All HomeSheetsCurtains, Blinds &.
-ShadesBeddingPillowsGet in gear!
-Outdoor essentials to beat the heat—and your goals.
-Active WatchesSunscreen atSephora inside JCPenneyLearn More Shop Gift CardsSelections may vary, while supplies last.
+ShadesBeddingPillowsLearn More Shop Gift CardsSelections may vary, while supplies last.
 Clearance percentages are based on regular and original prices.
 Intermediate markdowns may have been taken.
 Show off your #AllAtJCP styleView GalleryMedia Gallery5 of 35 total items loaded in Media GalleryFollow @jcpenney Recommended for You

 *   Home Expressions Solid or Stripe Bath Towel Collection $4.20 - $33.60with code532